eryktr/latex-generator/README.md

 <h1>LaTeX Generator </h1>

 <b>LaTeX Generator</b> is a dekstop application that can be used to quickly generate LaTeX files.
+I created it using C# with WPF.
 Using this app, you can generate documents with:
 <ul>
   <li> Any number of sections </li>